yannmu/SIS/README.md

 of either all units, or a certain unit;
 expected time to finish is printed in the beginning (from parking position approx. 3 sec, from calibration positions approx. 10 mins);
-current positions are printed in console and saved in txt file every 10 sec;
+current positions are printed in console and saved in txt file every 5 sec;
-exit on 0 in case of success;
 send stop commands and exit on 1 in case of errors

 - "pos.py <value>" or "pos.py x <value2> <value3>" --> movement of all units to position <value>, or of certain unit(s),